 2012 Mazda CX-7 Review

-Test drivers say that if you want good performance, the 2012 Mazda CX-7 delivers.
-However, if performance isn’t a priority, reviewers say the Mazda CX-7 falls short, with less cargo space than rivals and tight second-row seats.
+Reviewers say that if you want good performance, the 2012 Mazda CX-7 delivers.
+However, if performance isn’t a priority, critics say the Mazda CX-7 falls short, with less cargo space than rivals and tight second-row seats.

 Most compact SUVs place practicality above performance, but the 2012 Mazda CX-7 takes the opposite approach, prioritizing nimble handling.
-Test drivers say the CX-7’s agile handling makes it easy to whip around town and its powerful turbocharged engine option makes it faster than most family SUVs.
+Automotive journalists say the CX-7’s agile handling makes it easy to whip around town and its powerful turbocharged engine option makes it faster than most family SUVs.

 It’s not surprising that reviewers are so fond of one of the most well-tuned models in the class because many test drivers are drawn to vehicles that are fast and nimble.
 However, the performance traits that reviewers like about the CX-7 may make some shoppers hesitate.
 The CX-7’s available engines are two of the best in the class, but neither gets very good fuel economy ratings, especially when you compare them with fuel economy leaders like the Mitsubishi Outlander Sport and GMC Terrain.
 A sporty suspension makes the CX-7 nimble, but it also gives it a stiff ride.
 Families or people with long commutes might prefer something with a softer suspension.